kkshinkai/nodocs/README.md

 - Never give a "Hello, world!" example (aka. minimal working example).
 So that the users cannot figure out whether the software is not installed correctly, or whether there is something wrong with their usage.

+  - **Example.** If you are writing a "getting started" tutorial for a new programming language you create, do not tell the user what the extension name of the language is.
+Imagine a user with an empty text editor and no idea what to do, not even being able to create a file with the right extension.
+That's great, isn't it?
+Let them waste their time in the search engines.

 - Show attractive example illustrations to users.
 Increase their desire for this library or application.
 But, be vague in the tutorial, making it difficult to install or get start.

+  - **Example.** If your project can be compiled from source, tell users what commands they need to compile, but don't tell them the path to the output executable.

 - Write extremely detailed documentation, but in ambiguous natural language.
   Do not provide too many examples in formal language (aka. example code), so